usexfg/COLD-DAO/README.md

 ------------------------------
 <h2 id="cold-governance">COLD Community Asset Treasury DAO | Governance</h2>

-COLD DAO is the governing group of COLD token owners/members stewarding the excellence of her banking suite.
+COLD DAO is the governing group of the COLD protocol and token owners/members stewarding the excellence of her banking suite.

 Members may excercise (or delegate) their vote, **according to required holding amounts**, on a range of topics such as project branding, tokenomics, XFG yield rates, choosing the next smart contract platform(s) of the remaining COLD issuances, COLD treasury decisions, and the selection of new financial instruments to make available in COLD Banking Suite™️.